Michael Rudman

-Michael Rudman (born February 14, 1939) is an American theatre director.
+Michael Rudman (February 14, 1939 – March 30, 2023) was an American theatre director who lived and worked primarily in England.

-Early life
+Early life and education

-Rudman graduated from St. Mark's School of Texas in 1956, and four years later, graduated cum laude from Oberlin College with a degree in Government.
+Rudman was born in Tyler, Texas, on February 14, 1939.
+He graduated from St. Mark's School of Texas in 1956, and four years later, graduated cum laude from Oberlin College with a degree in Government.
 In 1964, he received an MA in English Language and Literature at St Edmund Hall, Oxford; while a student there, he was President of the Oxford University Dramatic Society.

 Career

-His career began at the Nottingham Playhouse in 1964, where he was an assistant director and, later, associate producer.
-He went on to become director of the Traverse Theatre in Edinburgh from 1970 to 1973, after which he took up the post of artistic director at Hampstead Theatre until 1978.
+Rudman's career began at the Nottingham Playhouse in 1964, where he was an assistant director and, later, associate producer.
+He went on to become director of the Traverse Theatre in Edinburgh from 1970 to 1973, after which he took up the post of artistic director at Hampstead Theatre.
 While he was at Hampstead, the theatre won the Evening Standard Award for Outstanding Achievement.
+Also at Hampstead, Rudman oversaw the premiere of The Elephant Man by Bernard Pomerance (co-produced with Foco Novo Theatre Company) and is credited with convincing Pomerance to change the play's name from Deformed to The Elephant Man after a dismal preview tour.

-In 1978, he was invited to join the National Theatre by Sir Peter Hall and was director of the Lyttelton Theatre from 1979 to 1982.
-He continued there as an associate director until 1988, after which he went to the Chichester Festival Theatre as the director for the 1990 season.
-From 1992 to 1994, he was artistic director of the Crucible Theatre in Sheffield.
+In the U. S. Rudman directed the American premiere of The Changing Room by David Storey in 1973.
+It opened at Long Wharf Theatre, then transferred to the Morosco on Broadway.
+In Clive Barnes' laudatory review for The New York Times, he writes "It would be very difficult to detect that this is an American production."
+The play's single setting is a Rugby League Team's locker room in the North of England.
+The Changing Room won four Drama Desk awards, including Outstanding Director for Rudman.
+John Lithgow won a Tony for Best Featured Actor in a Play.
+Eventually Rudman would go on to direct two more plays on Broadway.
+His production of Death of a Salesman with Dustin Hoffman and John Malkovich at the Broadhurst Theatre won a Tony Award for Best Revival.
+Hamlet starring Sam Waterston and featuring Jane Alexander and Mandy Patinkin was produced by Lincoln Center in 1975 and also played in a free performance in Central Park produced by New York Shakespeare Festival and Joseph Papp.

-In America, he has directed three plays on Broadway.
-His production of Death of a Salesman at the Broadhurst Theatre in New York, won the Tony Award for best revival.
-He won the Drama Desk Award for The Changing Room at the Morosco Theatre and directed Hamlet in Central Park and at the Vivian Beaumont Theater in Lincoln Center, New York.
+In 1978, he was invited to join the National Theatre by Peter Hall and was director of the Lyttelton Theatre from 1979 to 1982.
+He continued there as an associate director until 1988, after which he went to Chichester Festival Theatre as the director for the 1990 season.
+From 1992 to 1994, he was artistic director of Crucible Theatre in Sheffield.

-Personal life
+Personal life and death

-With his first wife Veronica Bennett he had two daughters, Amanda and Katherine Rudman.
+With his first wife Veronica Bennett he had two daughters.
+He was later married to Felicity Kendal from 1983 to 1991.
+They had one son together.
+They parted in 1991, divorced in 1994, but from 1998 the partnership between them resumed.

-He was later married to Felicity Kendal from 1983 to 1994.
-They have one son together, Jacob Rudman.
-They parted in 1991, divorced in 1994 but since 1998 the partnership between them has resumed.
+Rudman died on 30 March 2023, at the age of 84.